Uber has announced it will offer discounts on rides to and from voting stations on 1 November to assist users on Election Day. This…

 To use the service, users must have WhatsApp downloaded on their mobile device.
 Anyone with a valid South African ID can sign up for the service.

 Users must supply a photo of their ID or passport to register, in compliance with financial regulations.
 Users also need to take a photo of themselves making a thumbs up.

 Once they’re signed up, business owners can send request-to-pay messages to their customers.
 Customers must then register their card details after which they can make payments via their cellphone numbers or QR codes.

 “By enabling smaller businesses to request digital payment through WhatsApp, smaller businesses can achieve these goals and create greater customer loyalty with little to no investment beyond the phone they already have,” Mastercard South Africa Country Manager, Suzanne Morel, said in a statement.

 The service does not have a daily maximum amount for bills sent.
 However, bills have a maximum restriction of R4 000 each and a total of R50 000 per month.

 It costs businesses R2 to create a bill and the service charges a 2.75% commission fee.

 Sam Spiller, Staff Writer

-A journalism graduate from Rhodes University, Sam has walked a mile in technology and entertainment journalism, previously working for Popular Mechanics SA and the Weekend Argus.
-When he's not writing, he can be found playing Overwatch or attending a theatre show.Read More
+Sam is a writer for Burn Media.
+He has walked a mile in technology and entertainment journalism, previously working for Popular Mechanics SA and the Weekend Argus.
+When he's not writing, he can be found playing Overwatch or driving up the coast.Read More